PI-Portal/pi_portal/markdown/INSTALLATION.md

 8. Log into Slack and start interacting with your camera and sensors.

-## Other Linux Distributions
+## Installation Method 3: Other Linux Distributions

 You'll need to roll up your sleeves a little bit when installing pi_portal manually, but it's not that hard ...

 Steps:
-1. Identify your CPU architecture
+1. Identify your CPU architecture:

    ```shell
    uname -m